allenwilson/allenwilson.github.io/_posts/2019-02-12-Research-Workflow.md

 4. Write

+Steps 1 and two are my interactions with the outside world, new ideas, and new people.
-The zettelkasten takes place in step 3 and the "in-between" of 4.
+The work of thinking, processing, and problem solving takes place in 3 and the "in-between" of 4.
 The fourth category is slippery.
 Misconceptions about it throw up the most common road blocks to the flow of the knowledge cycle.

 In a way, each phase is not an object in and of itself.
 This is perhaps why they always feel incomplete– increasing anxiety.